hmchen47/DataScience/ML/MLNN-Hinton/a10-CNNsGuide.md

 ### What We Want the Computer to Do

-+ able to differentiate between all the images it’s given and figure out the unique features that make a dog a dog or that make a cat a ca
++ able to differentiate between all the images it’s given and figure out the unique features that make a dog a dog or that make a cat a cat

-+ able perform image classification by looking for low level features such as edges and curves, and then building up to more abstract concepts through a series of convolutional layers
++ able to perform image classification by looking for low level features such as edges and curves, and then building up to more abstract concepts through a series of convolutional layers

 ### Biological Connection